-- Know the location of the fuseboard so that circuits or power can be switched off in the case of an emergency. - Do not overload electric sockets with appliances. - Use properly sized fuses on all electrical appliances. - Do not tamper with wall sockets, wall switches, the fuse board, or any part of the electric installation in the house. - Switch off isolator switches (Disconnect switch) before moving any electrical appliance such as a fridge or washing machine. - Make sure that electrical plugs of all appliances are removed from wall sockets before going to bed at night.
+- Know the location of the fuse board so that circuits or power can be switched off in the case of an emergency. - Do not overload electric sockets with appliances. - Use properly sized fuses on all electrical appliances. - Do not tamper with wall sockets, wall switches, the fuse board, or any part of the electric installation in the house. - Switch off isolator switches (Disconnect switch) before moving any electrical appliance such as a fridge or washing machine. - Make sure that electrical plugs of appliances that are not in use, are removed from wall sockets before going to bed at night.